ArnostiLab/ArnostiLab-RScript-Demo-FLA/Tutorial_FLARatesWithR.md

 ### Create a reference file defining the samples you want to change to zero

 For this tutorial, I have provided a comma-separated (no spaces!) .txt file in the reference-files/ folder called ChangeToZeroKeys_shelf1234.txt.
 This file tells the script which incubations should be changed to zero.
 For your own project, use this as a template and adjust the incubation set names to be the ones you want to change to zero.
+You can specify particular timepoints if you want by adding something like stn1-d1-bulk-ara-t1 (rather than stn1-d1-bulk-ara, which will look for all timepoints from that incubation set).

 ### Adjust the header for FlaRatesSpecial_ZeroCorrection_Rdemo.R